 Offering the combination of highly professional preparation in the fields of health sciences, sustainability, business & communication, and the arts & sciences, and the liberal arts skill-building that proves successful throughout life, Chatham University's more than 40 undergraduate degree programs deliver to the needs of tomorrow's economy and creates the professionals for it.

-Through the School of Health Sciences, Falk School of Sustainability, and the School of Arts, Science & Business, Chatham students experience a dynamic academic community that empowers students to explore and define their abilities to continue Chatham's 140+ year tradition of developing sought after leaders that leave an impact on the world.
+Through the School of Health Sciences, Falk School of Sustainability & Environment, and the School of Arts, Science & Business, Chatham students experience a dynamic academic community that empowers students to explore and define their abilities to continue Chatham's 140+ year tradition of developing sought after leaders that leave an impact on the world.

 The Chatham Advantage